valentinsimeonov/minishell/README.md

 **TO DO:**

-1. Test out the Shell in order to To Learn about Character Behaviour
+1. Test out the Shell in order to Learn about Character Behaviour

 2. Find out from Daniel how to Push to the Same Repo

-3.
+3. Check out the Repos that have Completed Strictly what is Demanded

+4.